jasonair/Jam-AI-Website/STRIPE_QUICKSTART.md

 3. **Test a payment:**
    - Go to `http://localhost:3000/pricing`
    - Sign in with your Firebase account
-   - Click a paid plan (Premium or Pro)
+   - Click a paid plan (Pro or Teams)
    - Use test card: `4242 4242 4242 4242`
    - Expiry: Any future date (e.g., `12/34`)
    - CVC: Any 3 digits (e.g., `123`)